 - Submit a complete copy of your 2016 and 2017 Form 1040 tax return.

 - If you have questions at any point about the process or the criteria for evaluating your application, please feel welcome to call The Town School Business Office at 212-288-4383.
 All inquiries will be held in the strictest confidence.

 Is my family eligible for financial aid?

 Many factors go into determining whether a family demonstrates the need for financial aid.
 Family income, net worth, assets, debt, and the number of children in tuition-charging schools are some of the variables.
 Financial need is defined as the difference between the costs of a school and the family’s ability to pay for these expenses.
-If in doubt, it is always better to apply for financial aid.
+If in doubt about eligibility, please contact the Business Office.